-Eclectic London-based singer, producer & composer Esbe reimagines iconic Beatles song via defiantly diverse arrangements and visionary pop sensibilities with new single “Yesterday”
+Eclectic London-based singer, producer & composer Esbe reimagines iconic songs with defiantly diverse arrangements and visionary pop sensibilities on her 2021 album “Under Cover”

-So, when one of her former guitar students suggested she record some covers of her favorite pop songs during the COVID-19 lockdown last year, Esbe took the challenge as an opportunity to harness that background and defiant creative philosophy to put into practice her belief that pop music shouldn’t be pigeon-holed by either instrumentation or harmonic construction.
+So, when one of her former guitar students suggested she record some covers of her favorite pop songs during the first COVID-19 lockdown in 2020, Esbe took the challenge as an opportunity to harness that background and defiant creative philosophy and put into practice her belief that pop music shouldn’t be pigeon-holed by either instrumentation or harmonic construction.

-The resulting album Under Cover (to be released later this year via New Cat) taps into Esbe’s classical training, disparate influences, and her visionary pop sensibilities to reimagine ten of her personal favorite classic pop songs, interpreted through a broader range of harmonies not typically considered to be part of the pop harmony-bank.
-By releasing this inspired collection of unexpected arrangements for a set of songs, already so globally familiar in one guise, Esbe hopes these classic pop tracks can reach a new audience and shine in a new light.
+The resulting album Under Cover (released September 2021 via New Cat) taps into Esbe’s classical training, disparate influences, and her visionary pop sensibilities to reimagine ten of her personal favorite classic pop songs, interpreted through a broader range of harmonies not typically considered to be part of the pop harmony-bank.
+By releasing this inspired collection of unexpected arrangements for a set of songs, already so globally familiar in one guise, Esbe shines a new light on these classic pop tracks.

 Before Esbe embarked on Under Cover she knew that, for these songs to have a contemporary and renewed meaning for a contemporary audience, the arrangements, approach and production would have to be substantially different from the original recordings.
 After all, these are all perfectly formed songs by iconic musicians with distinctive arrangements – classics that everyone knows and loves.
 This was both a subconscious and conscious decision.
 Esbe didn’t contrive to work in a particular way, she just approached the arrangements as if she’d only ever heard the vocal, almost treating the song as a re-mix.

 In the process of reworking the songs’ instrumentations and other sonic elements, Esbe notes that this often changed the mood a bit as well.
-The overall feel of the album is perhaps slightly introspective with themes all pertinent to the human condition and life’s troubles, but Esbe feels songs dealing with these themes resonate the best, for her, and for us all.
+The overall feel of the album is perhaps slightly introspective with themes all pertinent to our innermost thoughts and the human condition, but Esbe feels songs dealing with these themes resonate the best, for her, and for us all.

 In producing the album and choosing the construction and instrumentation, Esbe wanted to make use of both orchestral arrangements (most evident on the tracks “Summertime” and “Amazing Grace”) and her bank of atmospheric sampled sounds (showcased prominently on “Sound of Silence” and “Bridge Over Troubled Water”).
 Having accumulated much experience in the craft of orchestral string arranging, she feels that, with careful and sensitive programming, sampled instruments can make the listener feel they’re in an auditorium.
-This is mainly because the instruments she uses from Spitfire Audio’s sound-bank were all recorded at London’s Air Studios, famously founded by Beatles producer Sir George Martin.
+The instruments she uses are from Spitfire Audio’s sound-bank, recorded at London’s Air Studios, famously founded by Beatles producer Sir George Martin.

 As an adoptee born to a Turkish-Algerian father and an Austrian/Polish British mother with some Jewish heritage, Esbe’s multi-cultural background has informed her approach to writing and singing, and the influences she has blended to create an individual but varied sound.
 After graduating from the Royal Academy of Music, London, where she gained an LRAM and won the prestigious ‘Julian Bream Prize for Guitar’, Esbe performed as a guitarist and singer in concerts around the UK.
 She particularly enjoyed singing Dowland and other early composers and this soon developed into composition, setting poetry to music, and then to the complete process of composing, song-writing, recording, and production and mixing.